-In addition to the Polish influence, now many young people who have been priced out of the Williamsburg neighborhood call Greenpoint home, facilitating the opening of great bars and restaurants.
+After rezoning in 2005, Greenpoint expanded.
+In addition to the Polish influence, now many young people who have been priced out of the Williamsburg neighborhood call Greenpoint home, facilitating the opening of trendy bars and restaurants.

 Greenpoint is bordered by on the southwest by Williamsburg at the Bushwick inlet, on the southeast by the Brooklyn-Queens Expressway and East Williamsburg, on the north by Newtown Creek and Long Island City, Queens at the Pulaski Bridge, and on the west by the East River.

-Subway travel in Greenpoint is limited to one train – the G line.
+Subway travel in Greenpoint is limited to one train -- the G line.
 On weekends, it can be unreliable, with construction usually associated with where it meets the L train at Lorimer/Metropolitan.
 Bus options include the B62, B43, and B24.

-Greenpoint Activities & Attractions:
+Activities & Attractions

-McGolrick Park, at Nassau and Driggs Avenues, may not be able to rival Williamsburg's McCarren Park in size, but it's certainly more beautiful, with big oak trees that line its borders: a fantastic place for a picnic.
+McGolrick Park, at Nassau and Driggs Avenues, may not be able to rival Williamsburg's McCarren Park in size, but it's certainly more beautiful, with big oak trees that line its borders -- a fantastic place for a picnic.
 Newtown Creek was the site of the Greenpoint oil spill, but the city has been working for years on cleaning it up.
-The fruit of their labor is a newly renovated park right at the water, with a footbridge to Queens.
+The fruit of their labor is a newly renovated park right on the water, with a footbridge to Queens.
 Once a year, the artists' studios located here open their doors to the public for Greenpoint Open Studios Weekend.
-Word Bookstore is not only has a wonderful selection of books, they also host frequent author readings and literary events.
+Word Bookstore is not only has a wonderful selection of books, but they also host frequent author readings and literary events.

+Franklin Avenue is the main drag of Greenpoint shopping.
 Alter is an independent label with clothes for both men and women (in separate stores across the street from one another).